 My most vivid memory of the one visit to the Surkanda Devi Temple is of me huffing and puffing and almost collapsing in exhaustion, dragging myself behind my enthusiastic mother, a virtual mountain goat.
 That was 23 years ago when I cluelessly believed that the temple was right there on a hilltop, which it was and I am an Everest climber in making, which I was not.

-So there I was after so many years, once again in my parents car, on a still dark Sunday morn, off to pay my respects to the famed Goddess, synonymous with Shakti (strength), revered by the locals and travellers alike.
+So there I was after so many years, once again in my parents car, on a dark Sunday morn, off to pay my respects to the famed Goddess.
+She who was synonymous with Shakti (strength), revered by the locals and travellers alike.

 As we drove along the winding road, the sun began to warm up nicely and one could feel the sting of the sharp mountain air.

 We took plenty of short breaks to admire the scenic beauty.
-Also everyone in the car had forgotten how car sick I can get.
+Also everyone in the car had forgotten how car sick I can get, including me.

-It certainly made my parents very nostalgic and soon the conversation became lively as they replayed every car sick episode of mine since Kindergarten (in excruciating detail).
+It certainly made my parents very nostalgic.
+Soon the conversation became lively as they replayed every car sick episode of mine since Kindergarten (in excruciating detail).